10 Best Payroll Software for Small Businesses In 2026

 Great if attendance and leave drive your payroll

 For many small businesses, payroll accuracy depends on hours worked, shifts, and leave.
-Payrun shines when time tracking and leave management are part of daily operations.
+Payrun shines when smart attendance and time tracking are part of daily operations.
 Since attendance and employee data live in the same system, it becomes easier to prepare payroll with fewer mistakes.
 This is especially useful for teams with hourly staff, rotating shifts, or frequent leave requests, where manual calculations can quickly turn into errors.

 A good fit for budget conscious businesses